 Typically, when US expats move abroad, one of the first things they secure for themselves is a bank account.
 So, if you’re living abroad and have your own bank account, we term this as a ‘’foreign bank account’’ in this post.

 The FBAR stands for Foreign Bank Account Report.
-It is essentially a form that you as a US American abroad may be required to fill out if you have a foreign bank account (or any other financial accounts) established overseas.
+It’s also known as FinCEN form 114 It is essentially a form that you as a US American abroad may be required to fill out.
+You’ll need to file it if you have a foreign bank account (or any other financial accounts) established overseas.
 This is especially so if you have a certain amount of money in these foreign accounts that exceeded a certain limit.

 You won’t be taxed on your foreign bank account because of this specific form.
-The FBAR is not a tax calculation form, but purely informational for US authorities.
+Important to note is it’s actually not a tax calculation form at all.
+Instead, it’s purely informational for US authorities.

 How to Determine if You Need to File an FBAR

 One thing Americans abroad need to do, so long as they have a foreign bank account, is to check bank statements periodically.
-Usually, families check their statements weekly, or monthly, so we do encourage consistent tracking because the amount in your bank account will determine if you need to file an FBAR.
+Usually, families check their statements weekly, or monthly.
+We do encourage consistent tracking because the amount in your bank account will determine if you need to file.

-The threshold or level you as a US citizen abroad need to get to, to file for an FBAR is if you have over $10,000 combined from all your foreign bank accounts at any one time throughout the year.
+The minimum account threshold – or level – you as a US citizen abroad need to hold, to file for an FBAR is if you have over $10,000 combined from all your foreign bank accounts at any one time throughout the year.
 In order to determine you exceeded this threshold, you’ll need to periodically convert your foreign currency to US currency.

 The FBAR threshold and rules are very specific.
-Even if you had a total of $10,010 for one day, this means you need to file for the FBAR.
-Yes, even with the extra $10 you had for one day.
+Even if you had a total of $10,010 for one day, this means you need to file this form.
+Yes, even with the extra $10 you had for one day, or even part of one day.

-Like many things in the US taxation world, there are exemptions.
+Like many things in the US taxation world, there are always at least a few exemptions.

-Some Americans abroad do not need to report an FBAR due to the type of foreign financial account they own.
+Some Americans abroad do not need to report an FBAR.
+This is due to the type of foreign financial account they own.
 Here are three examples of such accounts:

 - an account owned by the government